arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Save as dialog box_

 	>**Note**: Adding a new sprite automatically generates example CSS, LESS and SASS to include these new images using standard CSS classes.
-Weâ€™ll update our CSS so that weâ€™re only making one image request for all of the images in the sprite.
+We’ll update our CSS so that we’re only making one image request for all of the images in the sprite.

-1. Open the â€œ**Content/Site.less**â€ file and do the following to use the image sprite we just generated:
+1. Open the “**Content/Site.less**” file and do the following to use the image sprite we just generated:

 1. Add the following **@import** statement at the top of the file: